-As with all of our assignments we keep an open mind as to the buyer because we know that sometimes the winning bidder comes from within the construction industry and sometimes from outside of the industry.
+As with all of our assignments, we keep an open mind as to the buyer because sometimes the winning bidder comes from within the construction industry and sometimes from outside the industry.
 Here are two examples of construction deals we've closed:

 - Land Surveyor Business in NYC that was in business for over 100 years.
-The current owners were retirement age and contact us to help them.
-With Surveyor businesses the buyer would need to be a licensed surveyor so it narrowed the field of potential buyers.
-We had two Surveyor firms that were both very interested, however, the one firm quickly made a full price offer while the other firm wanted more information.
+The current owners were of retirement age and contacted us to help them.
+With Surveyor businesses, the buyer would need to be a licensed surveyor, so it narrowed the field of potential buyers.
+We had two Surveyor firms that were both very interested.
+However, one firm quickly made a full price offer while the other firm wanted more information.
 The sellers decided to accept the full price offer rather than spend time waiting to see what the other buyer would do.
-The winning buyer owned a Surveyor company on Long Island and he was interested in breaking into the NYC market.
-The NYC firm had all the records of the Manhattan area and a large base of referrals that they had built up over 100 years.
+The winning buyer owned a Surveyor company on Long Island, and he was interested in breaking into the NYC market.
+The NYC firm had all the Manhattan area records and a large base of referrals that they had built up over 100 years.

 Most of the Wholesale Distribution companies we sell tend to be regional distribution companies.
-These are attractive to potential buyers because the ones that end up purchasing a particular distribution business typically see an opportunity to grow the business through expanding their customer base both geographically as well as market penetration to customers within their current geography.
-These buyers may already have distribution channels in place that they can add new product lines to and/or they have the knowledge, contacts, and experience to expand the distribution network.
+These are attractive to potential buyers because the ones that end up purchasing a particular distribution business typically see an opportunity to grow the business by expanding their customer base both geographically and market penetration to customers within their current geography.
+These buyers may already have distribution channels where they can add new product lines to and/or have the knowledge, contacts, and experience to expand the distribution network.

 Here are two profiles of wholesale/distribution businesses that we have sold:

 - Import & Distribution Company that imported goods primarily from China and sold them to retail stores in the US.
-They sold primarily consumer goods including travel kits, packaging tools, cosmetics, electronics, clothing, and more.
+They sold mainly consumer goods, including travel kits, packaging tools, cosmetics, electronics, clothing, and more.
 One concern potential buyers had was that 60% of their revenue came from 3 customers.
-There were some other distribution companies that were interested but the best offer came from two partners that had been friends for a while.
+Some other distribution companies were interested, but the best offer came from two partners that had been friends for a while.
 One of the partners had sales experience and felt that he could grow the business by proactively opening up new accounts.
 The other partner was supplying the funds and overall business knowledge.
 They offered full price and had bank financing in place.

 - Chemical & Mineral Distribution Company.
-They had a number of products that they sourced from within the US and overseas.
+They had many products that they sourced from within the US and overseas.
 They distributed products to industrial users within industries such as Paint, Paper, Cosmetics, Plastic, Rubber, Agriculture, and Pharmaceuticals.
-The owner of the company had tried to sell the company unsuccessfully with another Broker that had used for over a year.
-We were able to successfully locate a number of potential buyers.
+The company owner had tried to sell the company unsuccessfully with another Broker they had used for over a year.
+We were able to locate many potential buyers successfully.
 The winning bid came from an investment firm headquartered in Hong Kong that had financial assets of over $500 Million.
-They did prefer to use some financing however so we introduced a local bank that we had a relationship with that supplied the funding with a 20% down payment.
+They preferred to use some financing; however, we introduced a local bank that we had a relationship with that supplied the funding with a 20% down payment.

 We have sold distribution companies in the following areas: